artsy/artsy.github.io/_posts/2018-03-19-making-a-components-pod.markdown

 ```

 That should get you to the same point as we were in the dev app.
 Now when you run the app, log in and hit the place
 where the bookmarks icon used to live.
+Tada.

 [summary of native changes]